swedenconnect/technical-framework/11 - eIDAS Constructed Attributes Specification for the Swedish eID Framework.md

 <a name="changes-between-versions"></a>
 ## 4. Changes between versions

+**Changes between version 1.1 and version 1.2:**

+- The length requirement for identifier characters has been changed from 8 to 6.
+This applies to the default-eIDAS and colresist-eIDAS algorithms.

 **Changes between version 1.0 and version 1.1:**

 - Update of logotype and fixes of minor typos.